dibyajitgoswamidg/exam_register/README.md

 #### To load the dependencies run:
 ```
-bundle install
+bundle install # in app root folder
 ```

 #### Database
+* Create a user on postgresql named `codehall` with password `codehall` with `createdb` permission
+* Then to create and preload the database on app rune:
 ```
-// Create a user named codehall with password codehall on postgresql with createdb permission
-// To create and initialise database run:
-rake db:create db:migrate db:seed
+rake db:create db:migrate db:seed  # in app root folder
 ```

 #### Run the application
 ```
-rails server
+rails server # in app root folder
 ```

 #### Specs
+* Make sure test_db is migrated and just run:
 ```
-// Make sure test_db is migrated and just run:
-rspec
+rspec  # in app root folder
 ```

-##### Note: Added the ApiRequest Logs for the bonus

 ## That's All, Folks!